bbauska/TUMx-DWAPNx/README.md

 These are two parameters, which are passed by let&apos;s say to confirm to the express way of dealing with requests.

 When you have an incoming request, there are some attributes, which you can read off.
 For example, where does the request come from, from which IP address, who is the user.
 If the user is using Safari, is the user using Chrome, is the user using Firefox or something like that.
 And then the next one is response and this is actually what we are going to answer back to the user that performed the request.
-So, let&apos;s go into this function and what we do here is we have a relationships model, that is the one defined over here, the one required from this file and what we do is we want to perform a find.
+Let&apos;s go into this function and what we do here is we have a relationships model, that is the one defined over here, the one required from this file and what we do is we want to perform a find.